32-4 Battle of Cloud's Creek

 After the massacre at Cloudís Creek Cunningham's men stopped at Towles Blacksmith shop to shod their horses.
 When Oliver Towles had finished the job Cunninghamís men killed him, his son and a Negro boy, then set fire to all the buildings as they left.

-Sherman, "Calendar...".
-This work ends before this date.
+Sherman, "Calendar..." .
+Not found.
 To avoid long downloads, use option to "Save and view this PDF in Reader".

 RevWar75 listing.
 11/17/1781 Cloud's Creek (Carter's House,